unumapp/challenge/README.md

 ##Minimum requirements

 * User must be able to select the filter and changes the picture real time.
-* You must create 4 filters of your choice.
+* You must create 4 individual filters of your choice.
-* Must use auto-layout to fit devices.
 * You may NOT use any libraries for filters

 ##Technology

-* For iOS - Use Swift
+* If you apply as iOS developer - Use Swift
-* For web - Javascript ( I recommend canvasJS )
+* If you apply as web developer - Javascript
+* Please don't do both.

 ##Creative Spin